Search Results For: "authorship" ( 38 articles found )

 Your host, Martin Reed will guide you through authorship markup and rich snippets.
 We’ll be discussing impact on CTR in search results, implementation statistics and the issue of rich snippet and review spam.
-We’ll use real data samples in our demonstration.…Read more →
+We’ll use real data samples in our …Read more →

 In an attempt to provide users great content, Google is testing a new feature, called authorship support.
 Google hopes that this new feature will benefit both authors of content and users who are looking for quality content.…Read more →

 Google’s message is clear: “We want real authors to produce real content.”